-Usually alcoholic Usually non-alcoholic

-Anything "Hard" Anything Soft
+- Anything Soft (Soft Drinks)

-Hard Lemonade Soft Drinks

-Beer Root Beer is often a soft drink
+- Root Beer is often a soft drink

-Anything "Spiked" Anything "Virgin"
+- Anything "Virgin"

-Has federal warning label No warning label
+- No warning label

 WHAT TO WEAR:

 CLOTHING

 Cottey does not have a school uniform or a dress code, except for Sunday brunch, when nice pants or dresses are appropriate.
 You may wear the clothes that make you feel comfortable on most occasions.
 You will want to have a dress or skirt and top for more formal occasions.
 Cottey hosts one formal dance at which a nice dress or traditional outfit from your country would be appropriate.
 On formal occasions, students who did not bring formal clothing often borrow clothing from other students.